 - A. Waiver Administration and Operation.
 Appendix A specifies the administrative and operational structure of this waiver. - B. Participant Access and Eligibility.
-Appendix B specifies the target group(s) of individuals who are served in this waiver, the number of participants that the State expects to serve during each year that the waiver is in effect, applicable Medicaid eligibility and post-eligibility (if applicable) requirements, and procedures for the evaluation and reevaluation of level of care. - C. Participant Services.
+Appendix B specifies the target group(s) of individuals who are served in this waiver, the number of participants that the state expects to serve during each year that the waiver is in effect, applicable Medicaid eligibility and post-eligibility (if applicable) requirements, and procedures for the evaluation and reevaluation of level of care. - C. Participant Services.
 Appendix C specifies the home and community-based waiver services that are furnished through the waiver, including applicable limitations on such services. - D. Participant-Centered Service Planning and Delivery.
-Appendix D specifies the procedures and methods that the State uses to develop, implement and monitor the participant-centered service plan (of care). - E. Participant-Direction of Services.
-When the State provides for participant direction of services, Appendix E specifies the participant direction opportunities that are offered in the waiver and the supports that are available to participants who direct their services.
-(Select one):
+Appendix D specifies the procedures and methods that the state uses to develop, implement and monitor the participant-centered service plan (of care). - E. Participant-Direction of Services.
+When the state provides for participant direction of services, Appendix E specifies the participant direction opportunities that are offered in the waiver and the supports that are available to participants who direct their services.
+(Select one): - Yes.

-F Yes.
 This waiver provides participant direction opportunities.
-Appendix E is required.
-No. This waiver does not provide participant direction opportunities.
-Appendix E is not required.
+Appendix E is required. - O No. This waiver does not provide participant direction opportunities.
+Appendix E is not required. - F. Participant Rights.
+Appendix F specifies how the state informs participants of their Medicaid Fair Hearing rights and other procedures to address participant grievances and complaints.

-- F. Participant Rights.
-Appendix F specifies how the State informs participants of their Medicaid Fair Hearing rights and other procedures to address participant grievances and complaints. - G. Participant Safeguards.
-Appendix G describes the safeguards that the State has established to assure the health and welfare of waiver participants in specified areas. - H. Quality Improvement Strategy.
+- G. Participant Safeguards.
+Appendix G describes the safeguards that the state has established to assure the health and welfare of waiver participants in specified areas. - H. Quality Improvement Strategy.
 Appendix H contains the Quality Improvement Strategy for this waiver. - I. Financial Accountability.
-Appendix I describes the methods by which the State makes payments for waiver services, ensures the integrity of these payments, and complies with applicable federal requirements concerning payments and federal financial participation. - J. Cost-Neutrality Demonstration.
-Appendix J contains the State's demonstration that the waiver is cost-neutral.
+Appendix I describes the methods by which the state makes payments for waiver services, ensures the integrity of these payments, and complies with applicable federal requirements concerning payments and federal financial participation. - J. Cost-Neutrality Demonstration.
+Appendix J contains the state's demonstration that the waiver is cost-neutral.

-4. Waiver(s) Requested

-A. Comparability.
-The State requests a waiver of the requirements contained in §1902(a)(10)(B) of the Act in order to provide the services specified in Appendix C that are not otherwise available under the approved Medicaid State plan to individuals who: (a) require the level(s) of care specified in Item 1.F and (b) meet the target group criteria specified in Appendix B.
+.
+Waiver(s) Requ iested provide the servi individuals who: Appendix B .
+The state requests a waiver of the requirements contained in §1902(a)(10)(B) of the Act in order to ces specified in Appendix C that are not otherwise available under the approved Medicaid state plan to (a) require the level(s) of care specified in Item 1.F and (b) meet the target group criteria specified in sources for the Medically Needy.
+Indicate whether the state requests a waiver of §1902(a)(10)(C)(i)(III) er to use institutional income and resource rules for the medically needy (select one): O Not Applica able $O{N_0}$ C. Statewideness. (select one): Indicate whether the state requests a waiver of the statewideness requirements in §1902(a)(1) of the Act O Yes If yes, spec ify the waiver of statewideness that is requested (check each that applies): aphic Limitation.
+A waiver of statewideness is requested in order to furnish services under this waiver individuals who reside in the following geographic areas or political subdivisions of the state.

-in Appendix D.

-B. Income and Resources for the Medically Needy.
-Indicate whether the State requests a waiver of §1902(a)(10)(C)(i)

-(III) of the Act in order to use institutional income and resource rules for the medically needy (select one):

-O Not Applicable

-\bigcirc No

-• Yes

-C. Statewideness.
-Indicate whether the State requests a waiver of the statewideness requirements in §1902(a)(1) of the

-Act (select one):

-● No

-If yes, specify the waiver of statewideness that is requested (check each that applies):

-Geographic Limitation.
-A waiver of statewideness is requested in order to furnish s services under this waiver only to individuals who reside in the following geographic areas or political subdivisions of the State.
-Specify the areas to which this waiver applies and, as applicable, the phase-in schea geographic area: lule of the waiver by ^ Limited Implementation of Participant-Direction.
-A waiver of statewideness is re- equested in order to make participant-direction of services as specified in Appendix E available only to in the following geographic areas or political subdivisions of the State.
-Participants vareas may elect to direct their services as provided by the State or receive comparable service delivery methods that are in effect elsewhere in the State. who reside in these le services through the Specify the areas of the State affected by this waiver and, as applicable, the phase-in by geographic area: schedule of the waive ^ \vee
+Limited Implementation of Participant-Direction.
+A waiver of statewideness is requested in order to make participant-direction of services as specified in Appendix E available only to individuals who reside in the following geographic areas or political subdivisions of the state.
+Participants who reside in these areas may elect to direct their services as provided by the state or receive comparable services through the service delivery methods that are in effect elsewhere in the state.

+Specify the areas to which this waiver applies and, as applicable, the phase-in schedule of the waiver by geographic area: